The Vice-Presidents

 Working Group on Tariffs

-Over the next 12-18 months the Tariffs Working Group (WG) will revisit and expand WAREG’s 2019 benchmark report on tariffs, issuing an updated Report on Water and Wastewater Tariffs that captures how inflation, energy prices and social‑protection schemes have reshaped pricing across Europe.
-Work starts with an updated questionnaire aligned with the original survey structure but enriched by a new section on the challenges and innovations regulators have faced since 2019.
-Responses will be consolidated, interrogated in a series of bimonthly online workshops/meetings and translated into:
+Over the next months the Tariffs Working Group (WG) will revisit and expand WAREG’s 2019 benchmark report on tariffs, issuing an updated Report on Water and Wastewater Tariffs that captures how inflation, energy prices and social‑protection schemes have reshaped pricing across Europe.
+Work starts with an updated questionnaire aligned with the original survey structure but enriched by a new sections about charges and affordability.
+Responses will be consolidated and discussed on online workshops/meetings in order to get a comparative data set covering average bills, tariff structures and affordability.

 Working Group on the Drinking Water Directive (DWD)

-Interim findings and developments shall be presented in the Athens General Assembly in June 2025, as well as in the 4th EFRWS on December 4, 2025.
-The full report is slated for publication by 2026.
+Interim findings and developments shall be presented in the Athens General Assembly in June 2025.

-Working Group on the Urban Waste Water Treatment Directive (UWWTD)
+Working Group on the Urban Wastewater Treatment Directive (UWWTD)

 Revisions to the Urban Wastewater Treatment Directive 2024/3019 (UWWTD) introduce quaternary treatment for micro‑pollutants and require an Extended Producer Responsibility (EPR) scheme that channels at least 80 % of incremental costs to pharmaceuticals and cosmetics producers.
 Building on an externally commissioned study, the UWWTD WG will: